kaizen-ai/kaizenflow/docs/How_to_organize_your_work.md

 - What tech leads do:

-  - Organize the work in their specific project together with GP / Paul
+  - Organize the work in their specific project together with GP / Paul and the other full-time contributors
   - Help young team members, e.g., answering their questions, showing how we do things
   - Answer other team members questions, even in different projects